PSAE's Graduate Fellowship Program

 Applicants must:

-- Be currently enrolled in a graduate-level degree or certificate program in arts administration, nonprofit management, or public administration at a college or university in South Carolina, and in good academic standing.
-Students in arts education or education leadership graduate programs will also be considered with the right experience.
+- Be currently enrolled in a degree or certificate program in arts administration, nonprofit management, or public administration at a college or university in South Carolina, and in good academic standing.
+Students in arts education or education leadership programs will also be considered with the right experience.

 - Demonstrate a strong passion for the arts—and more importantly, arts education.